 Invalid clicks are not the only kind of invalid Traffic.
 The wrong implementation of AdSense ads, e.g., in a PopUp, would also count here.
 So it is worth revising your setup if this amount is significant.

 PS: while PopUps that cover the content are normally not allowed, a sticky AdSense ad could be permitted.

 What are Click Fraud Monitoring and solutions worth?

 If my websites were targeted by click bombing attacks and my AdSense account would be in real danger, then AdSense-approved click protection would be worth multiple times what the most expensive solution on the market costs now.

 With my experience and the knowledge I have about how these solutions work, the risks they bring with them, and that ad networks take measures to solve the issue on their end.
 I don’t see a real threat here.

-In my years as a publisher, ad consultant, and with our Advanced Ads plugin running on over 100.000 sites right now, I never saw an AdSense account being banned by invalid clicks made from a third person.
+In my years as a publisher, ad consultant, and with our Advanced Ads plugin running on over 100,000 sites right now, I never saw an AdSense account being banned by invalid clicks made by a third person.
 Maybe that made me naive and ignorant.

 What about ads not coming from AdSense?